Guide to Renting Property

 A tenant’s privacy is respected by gaining prior agreement to inspect a property during the tenancy.
 As a general guide, whilst you are renting, the Letting Agent or landlord will visit the property at least twice.
 This subject is normally addressed in the tenancy agreement.

 How long does a rental tenancy last?

-Rental tenancies range from 12-36 months, and the average tenancy length at Ludlowthompson during 2011 was 26.2 months.
-In most instances, the longer the contract, the stronger your offer.
-Where the Landlord has instructed or accepted a break-clause, this normally provides a right for either the Landlord and/or the Tenant to terminate the Agreement 6 months prior to the end of the tenancy - but with 2 months notice period (thus terminating the tenancy 4 months prior to the natural expiry of the tenancy).
-This notice has to be served in writing by the party giving notice.
+Rental tenancies range from 12-36 months, and the average tenancy length at ludlowthompson during 2018 was 26.6 months.
+In most cases, the longer the contract you propose, the stronger your offer will be.
+Where the Landlord has instructed or accepted a break-clause, this normally provides a right for either the Landlord and/or the Tenant to terminate the Agreement prior to the end of the tenancy - This notice has to be served in writing by the party giving notice.